CloudBedrock/cribops-wp/README.md

 ## Troubleshooting

 ### Port Conflicts
-If ports 8090 or 3334 are in use (e.g., Laravel Herd):
+If ports 8080 or 3306 are in use (e.g., Laravel Herd):
 1. Stop the conflicting service, or
-2. Change ports in `compose.yml`
+2. Change ports in your local `compose.yml`

 ### Plugins Not Activating
 1. Check plugin folder name matches exactly